ThaddeusTreloar/kafka-blog/README.md

 export TF_VAR_confluent_cloud_api_secret={{your cc secret}}
 ```

-By default the terraform script uses the `AWS` cloud provider in the `ap-southeast-2` region.
+By default the terraform script uses the `AWS` cloud provider in the `ap-southeast-2` region,
+and the `sgreg-4` (`ap-southeast-2` equivalent) region for schema registry.
 If you want to run this from a different region you can set the following variables in your
 environment before running the `start.sh` script.